 The Persian cat is hard to miss.
-Featuring a long thick coat, a chubby medium-sized build, and flat face (mostly in show Persian cats), and a long bushy tail.
+Featuring a long, thick coat, a chubby, medium-sized build, a flat face (mostly in show Persian cats), and a long, bushy tail,

 They are some of the most popular cat breeds, having been ranked fourth in the most recent listing by the CFA.

 Persian cats are friendly to people and other pets, affectionate to their owners, and more laid back compared to other cats.